charlienewey/computer-vision-notes/notes.md

 #### Other Camera Types

 * Omni-directional cameras -- either a rotating flat mirror, or a fixed hyperbolic
-    * Fixed hyperbolic mirrors distort the living poop out of an image
+    * Hyperbolic mirrors distort... lots
     * Non-homogeneous resolution
     * Lots of maths to untangle the image into something same
 * Parallel projection